Skip to main content

 However, the Consumption Plan in Azure sets a hard limit on the rate at which new instances can be provisioned: 1 new instance per second.
 This is OK if you have high concurrency (100+), as many web APIs do, because it's a safer bet that enough time will elapse before you need that next instance.
 But with my ultra-low concurrency of 1, Azure needed to be constantly spinning up new instances to handle every uptick in traffic.
 Although instances are kept around for possible reuse in a 10-minute window after each invocation, during spikes of traffic the rate of new instances would easily exceed 1 per second and Azure would start returning 429: Too many requests.

 To get Azure to increase this provisioning limit to 2 new instances per second, you must upgrade to the Premium Plan which introduces a minimum fixed cost of ~£200 per month.
 In fact, to build any production-ready API on Azure Functions, there seems to be no escaping the Premium Plan.
 For example, it's also a prerequisite to reserve any warm instances (to prevent cold starts) for your functions.
 I expected some costs for maintaining warm instances, but I couldn't justify a high monthly subscription for a hobby project without users at that point.
-We decided to continue shopping around, and see how far I could go with GCP.
+I decided to continue shopping around, and see how far I could go with GCP.

 GCP